timescale/timescaledb-toolkit/Readme.md

 ### 🔧 Tools Setup ###

-Building the extension requires valid [rust](https://www.rust-lang.org/), [rustfmt](https://github.com/rust-lang/rustfmt), and clang installs, along with the postgres headers for whichever version of postgres you are running, and pgx.
+Building the extension requires valid [rust](https://www.rust-lang.org/) (we build and test on 1.63), [rustfmt](https://github.com/rust-lang/rustfmt), and clang installs, along with the postgres headers for whichever version of postgres you are running, and pgx.
 We recommend installing rust using the [official instructions](https://www.rust-lang.org/tools/install):
 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh